 In an integrated marketing solution, you’ll soon realise that the solution has the potential to move in any direction, down a range of different channels and media.
 The strategy phase of our process helps us determine the range of degrees our solution will use to solve the problem.

 In our orienteering example, the strategy is the route we plan to follow in order to reach our destination.

-After we’ve used insights to understand your problem and create a bespoke strategy, we need to bring this to the world and entreat action.
-We do this by creating assets and experiences that bring the strategic solution to your intended audience.
+After we’ve used insights to understand your problem and create a bespoke marketing strategy, we need to bring this to the world and entreat action.
+We do this by creating creative marketing assets and experiences that bring the strategic solution to your intended audience.
 This is the content phase of our process.
-This phase is all about action, more specifically, we begin executing our strategy to solve the problem.
+This phase is all about action, more specifically, we begin executing our marketing strategy to solve the problem.